 We are a family of olive eaters.
 I love all olives, regardless of color.
 My son is a black olive only eater, while my husband and daughter are partial to green olives.
 We visit our local olive bars and buy jars of garlic or blue cheese stuffed olives for stocking stuffers.
 We are all in on olives.
-So it's not a coincidence that one of our favorite snacks/noshes/appetizers are these Marinated Castelvetrano Olives.
-They are very simple to make, and simply delicious.
+So it’s not a coincidence that one of our favorite snacks/noshes/appetizers are these Marinated Castelvetrano Olives.
+They are very simple to make and are simply delicious.

 I’m all about substituting ingredients and modifying recipes, but in this case, I wouldn’t consider making this recipe without all of these ingredients.

-Most of them are pantry staples (olive oil, garlic, shallots), but there are two ingredients which are essential to this recipe, Castelvetrano Olives and pink peppercorns.
+Most of these are pantry staples (olive oil, garlic, shallots), but there are two ingredients which are essential to this recipe, Castelvetrano Olives and pink peppercorns.
 You simply cannot make this recipe without these two ingredients.

 Costco regularly carries a 25 oz jar of Mezzetta brand Castelvetrano olives for $8.49.
 I keep a jar on hand for those times when Costco doesn’t have them (it has happened!).
 The pink peppercorns are a bit harder to source in my area.